ctrlxcvz/sd-guides/krita-sd-local.md

 ```
 demo.launch(share=True)(
 ```
-- Save and exit > in "stable-diffusion-webui" folder> Click "webui.bat".
+- Save and exit > in *stable-diffusion-webui* folder> Click *webui.bat*.
-- The familiar CMD Prompt window should pop up and launch "webui.bat" just like it does "api.bat".
+- The familiar CMD Prompt window should pop up and launch *webui.bat* just like it does *api.bat*.
 - At the end, the output should be:
 ```
 > Model loaded.